oschweitzer/sfeir-school-angular/docs/markdown/directive/custom_directive.md

 <!-- .slide -->

-# L'intéraction avec le DOM
+# Interaction with the DOM

--   Préférez l'utilisation du Renderer au lieu de ElementRef<br><br>
+-   Prefer the use of Renderer instead of ElementRef <br> <br>
--   Aucune dépendance direct avec le DOM<br><br>
+-   No direct dependency on the DOM <br> <br>
--   Permet d'éxécuter l'application dans d'autre environnements (EDGE, Firefox)
+-   Allows you to run the application in other environments (EDGE, Firefox)

 ##==##

 <!-- .slide: class="sfeir-basic-slide" -->

-# L'interaction avec le DOM: Practices
+# Interaction with the DOM: Practices

 <div class="container-practice border-red">
     <div class="icon-satisfaction">X</div>